syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 paragraph = section.AddParagraph()
-'Append a field to the paragraph. paragraph.AppendField("Table of Entry Field", FieldType.FieldTOCEntry) 'Indicate whether to use table entry fields. tableOfContent.UseTableEntryFields = True
+'Append a field to the paragraph. paragraph.AppendField("Table of Entry Field", FieldType.FieldTOCEntry) 'Enable a flag to use table entry fields in TOC entries. tableOfContent.UseTableEntryFields = True
 'Update the table of content.
 document.UpdateTableOfContents()
 'Save a Word document.
-document.Save("Sample1.docx")
+document.Save("Sample.docx")
 End Using
 {% endhighlight %}